f5businessdevelopment/adpm-agility/docs/module1/lab02.rst

    .. image:: images/elk_explore.png

 #.
 Next, you will need to create an index pattern.
-The index pattern will provide a starting base in which to query ingested
+The index pattern will provide a starting base to query ingested
    BIG-IP telemetry.
 From the upper-left corner select the menu icon and navigate down the sidebar menu to the '*Analytics*' section and select '*Discover*', (see below).

    .. image:: images/elk_discover.png